OligoScan: Measuring minerals and heavy metals at the cellular level

 | Magnesium | Muscle relaxation, energy production, nervous system |

-| Zinc | Immune function, wound healing, hormone balance |
+| Zinc | Immune function, wound healing, hormonal balance |

 | Selenium | Thyroid, antioxidant, immune system |